Lääne-Harju Parish

 The parish was formed as a result of the administrative reform in 2017 when four municipalities – Keila Parish, Padise Parish, Vasalemma Parish and the town of Paldiski – were merged to become Lääne-Harju Parish.

 The current mayor (vallavanem) is Jaanus Saat (since the formation in 2017).

+Demographics

+As of 1 January 2026, the parish had 13,754 residents, of which 7,156 (52.0%) were women and 6,598 (48.0%) were men.

 Settlements

 There are one town, six small boroughs and 46 villages in Lääne-Harju Parish.

 The administrative centre of the municipality is Paldiski, a town.

 The small boroughs are Ämari, Karjaküla, Keila-Joa, Klooga, Rummu and Vasalemma.

-The rest of the settlements are villages: Alliklepa, Altküla, Änglema, Audevälja, Harju-Risti, Hatu, Illurma, Karilepa, Kasepere, Keelva, Keibu, Kersalu, Kloogaranna, Kobru, Kulna, Kurkse, Kõmmaste, Käesalu, Laane, Langa, Laoküla, Laulasmaa, Lehola, Lemmaru, Lohusalu, Madise, Maeru, Meremõisa, Merenuka, Metslõugu, Määra, Nahkjala, Niitvälja, Ohtu, Padise, Pae, Pedase, Põllküla, Suurküla, Tuulna, Tõmmiku, Valkse, Veskiküla, Vihterpalu, Vilivalla, and Vintse.
+Religion

+Among residents of the parish above 15 years of age, 21.0 per cent declared themselves to be Orthodox, 7.5 per cent to be Lutheran, while other Christian denominations made up 2.1 per cent of the population.
+The majority of residents of the parish, 67.7 per cent, were religiously unaffiliated.
+1.7 per cent of the population followed other religions or did not specify their religious affiliation.